 The drinks consist of mineral water doogh (diluted yogurt, a national drink made from yogurt, dried mint, and water), and the different kinds of donated soft drinks.
 Tea or coffee, upon request, is also served after every or dinner to top off a wonderfully delicious meal.

-The name literally means "four gardens" - a typology of landscaping based on cruciform mandala plans, incorporating elements of the land and sky, through the use of green spaces, a body of water central and bisection trails.
-The treatment of the boulevard itself is consistent with this ideology: beautifully landscaped, with seating and seating areas, occasional water bodies and public walkways, the Avenue presents a rich and interactive urban landscape for residents from the city.
+The name literally means "four gardens" - a typology of landscaping based on cruciform mandala plans, incorporating elements of the land and sky, through the use of green spaces, a body of water central, and bisection trails.
+The treatment of the boulevard itself is consistent with this ideology: beautifully landscaped, with seating and seating areas, occasional water bodies, and public walkways, the Avenue presents a rich and interactive urban landscape for residents of the city.

 You can visit the mosque and the theological school of Chahar Bagh which is the pinnacle of elegance in mosaic architecture and the old ditches(Madi) while you are walking on this route will lead you to the historic bridges of Isfahan.

-The total length of Zayandeh Rood is about 420 kilometers which finally leads to the Gav Khuni Marsh.
+The total length of Zayandeh Rood is about 420 kilometers (one of main Iran's Rafting rivers) which finally leads to the Gav Khuni Marsh.
 Since the time of the Sassanids to the present, some bridges and dams built over the river, so the banks of the river have been always an unparalleled host to people.
 At the western extreme of the city, there

-Spending time on Naqsh-e Jahan Square is a must.
+Spending time in Naqsh-e Jahan Square is a must.

 This is a beautiful place not only during the day but also in the afternoon and evening when people gather to watch the sunset.
 The Royal Palace and mosques are shining, many people take the opportunity to have a picnic on the lawn around the pool and fountain.
 You can hike around and talk with people and be sure hospitable people will invite you to a cup of tea or dinner.